 There are no crucial data gaps identified with respect to effects on fisheries.
 As noted above, ongoing consultation with the fisheries stakeholders is important to confirm specific fishing locations and seasons.
-Potential areas for future research pertain to sublethal physiological effects of seismic sound and drilling discharges on invertebrates that are fished in the area (e.g., scallop, sea cucumber, crab).
-The majority of research on physiological effects has been primarily laboratory based so measurement of effects in the dynamic open water conditions on the Scotian Shelf could prove to be beneficial to increasing the understanding of significance of these effects.
+Potential areas for future research pertain to sublethal physiological effects of seismic sound and drilling discharges on invertebrates that are fished in the area (e.g., clam, sea cucumber, crab).
+The majority of research on physiological effects has been primarily laboratory based so measurement of effects in the dynamic open water conditions on the

-STRATEGIC ENVIRONMENTAL ASSESSMENT FOR THE EASTERN SCOTIAN SHELF - MIDDLE AND SABLE ISLAND BANKS (PHASE 1A)
+STRATEGIC ENVIRONMENTAL ASSESSMENT FOR THE EASTERN SCOTIAN SLOPE (EASTERN PORTION) AND LAURENTIAN FAN (WESTERN PORTION) (PHASE 2B)